7 Best Binoculars For Hunting: Top Glass

 With optics, glass is expensive.
 Coatings aren’t cheap either.

-While a difference of $10 or even $100 doesn’t guarantee you’ll get a better product when you’re looking at several hundred or more differences you can almost always bet you’re getting something for the money.
+While a $10 or even $100 difference might not guarantee a better product, when you’re looking at several hundred or more, you’re likely getting something worthwhile.

-For hunting, I strongly recommend spending at least a few hundred ($250-$400) on a good pair of binoculars.
-Anything less than that simply isn’t enough to get into the good quality glass that will enable you to spot, identify, and track animals at long distances.
+For hunting, I suggest investing at least a few hundred dollars ($250-$400) in a good pair of binoculars.
+Anything less won’t provide the quality glass needed to spot, identify, and track animals at long distances.

 If you want some really kickass binoculars expect to spend anywhere from $800 to well over $2,000.